-Mount and tighten oil filler plug with the O-ring.
+- Mount and tighten oil filler plug 🕕 with the O-ring.

-Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and/or death.
+Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and death.

-- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Start the engine and check that it is oil-tight.
+- Always make sure there is sufficient ventilation when running the engine. - Use an effective exhaust extraction system when starting or running the engine in an enclosed space. - Start the engine and check that it is oil-tight.

 - Check the engine oil level. ( p.
-156)
+149)